azamjb/TicTacToeBot/README.md

 # TicTacToeBot
-Intelligent tic tac toe bot, uses minimax algorithm to create opponent that will always win

 Intelligent tic tac toe bot, incorporated the Minimax algorithm to create a challenging AI opponent capable of strategic gameplay, optimized with depth-limiting for various difficulty levels.